-If you wish to apply for and use an igovt verified identity or an NZ Post verified address, you will also need to agree to separate terms as part of their application processes.
+If you wish to apply for and use a verified identity or a New Zealand Post Limited (NZ Post) verified address or any other third party attribute service, you will also need to agree to separate terms as part of their application processes.
 These separate terms will be displayed to you during those application processes.
-You can also find them on this websiteif you wish to view them in advance.
+You can also find them on this website if you wish to view them in advance.

 - use of the RealMe service